 To edit any of the translations on the page – or add new ones – click on the pencil icon next to a given piece of text.
 You’ll be able to add/tweak the translation in the sidebar.

 Click on Save translation to approve your changes.

-Similarly to how you’ve just translated your product data, you should make sure that your cart and checkout pages look right as well.
+Similar to how you’ve just translated your product data, you should make sure that your cart and checkout pages look right as well.

 This works much the same way:

 Add some products to the cart (for testing) and then visit the cart page.
 Look through the translations on the page.
-If you see anything off, enter the translation interface by clicking on Translate Page up top and then adjust what needs done in the sidebar.
+If you see anything off, enter the translation interface by clicking on Translate Page up top and then adjust what needs to be done in the sidebar.